 Episode 31: After-Shock | Airdate: September 11, 1976 | Writer: Jon Kubichan

-An earthquake hits the Land of the Lost.
-Rick Marshall accidently falls through a temporal portal and Will and Holly's Uncle Jack, who was looking for them, takes his place.
+When an earthquake hits the Land of the Lost, Rick Marshall accidently falls through a temporal portal and Will and Holly's Uncle Jack, who was looking for them, enters and takes his place.

 Episode 32: Survival Kit | Airdate: September 18, 1976 | Writer: Sam Roeca